pdm-project/pdm/docs/docs/plugin/write.md

 Hello, Jack
 ```

-See more plugin management subcommands by typing `pdm plugin --help` in the terminal.
+See more plugin management subcommands by typing `pdm self --help` in the terminal.